kickaha2019/articles/Dining_out/old_crown_girton/index.md

 regular part of our dining out.

 In 2019 the *Old Crown* reopened and is more reasonable.
-Roast lamb on Sunday has too much fat on it.
+Roast lamb on Sunday can have too much fat on it.